 Many of the equity release horror stories we see in the press involve high early repayment fees.
 For this reason, it’s vital that you understand how much it will cost you to pay off your equity release loan when selling your property.

-Consider the Risk of Compound Interest
+Consider the Risk of Compound Interest or Rolled Up Interest

-Compound interest means that you owe interest payments on both a “principal” amount – say, for example, the equity release loan you’ve taken out – and on the interest owed as a result of taking out that loan.
+Compound interest means that you owe interest payments on both a “principal” amount – say, for example, the equity release loan you’ve taken out – and on the accrued interest owed as a result of taking out that loan.

 It’s a good idea to talk to your equity release adviser and to do your own research to work out how much you’d have to pay to avoid compound interest.